ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 This training was developed for the Champion Program, taught by [Yanina Bellini Saibene](/author/yanina-bellini-saibene/), and all mentors must complete it.

-In addition mentors are invited to all the trainings offered to champions as an optional activity.
+In addition, mentors are invited to all the trainings sessions offered to champions and non-selected applicants as an optional activity.

 ## Training for non-selected applicants

 We also conduct a workshop for those not selected to be champions.
-The aim of this workshop is to provide an opportunity for all applicants to develop skills in open-source software development for supporting career opportunities as well as future applications to this or other similar programs.
+The aim of this workshop is to provide an opportunity for all applicants to develop skills in open-source software development to support their their professional advancement, which may include future applications to this or other similar programs.

 ### [Developing Software Together](https://paocorrales.github.io/git-developing-software-together/)

 It is a three-hour course on using Git and GitHub to collaboratively develop open-source software with the R language.
-The workshop presents how to work with Git, using the command line, RStudio, and GitHub.
-It introduces the concept of version control systems, local and remote repositories, and actions like stage, commit, push, pull, and merge.
-Also, show how to collaborate with others through forks and pull requests.
+The training presents how to work with Git, using the command line, RStudio, and GitHub.
+The workshop introduces the concept of version control systems, local and remote repositories, and actions like stage, commit, push, pull, and merge.
+It also shows how to collaborate with others through forks and pull requests.
 The workshop has hands-on and group exercises.

 The training was developed by [Paola Corrales](https://ropensci.org/author/pao-corrales/) and taught by Paola and Yanina Bellini Saibene.